weservegeorgia/weservegeorgia.github.io/volunteer.md

 ### Racket Drives

-Donate used rackets to the IPLAYTennis Foundation where rackets are refurbished and distributed to underprivileged kids in the Atlanta area.
+Donate used rackets to the I PLAY TENNIS Foundation where rackets are refurbished and distributed to underprivileged kids in the Atlanta area.

 [Learn More](https://www.aytef.org/_files/ugd/697e0b_4759f9e2372d43ec96a2a6debbf5d081.pdf)